How to Make a Heart-Shaped Decoration for your Wall

 With Valentine’s Day around the corner, perhaps you have an urge for a heart-shaped decoration to hang on your wall.
 Using a pre-cut piece of wood as a base and some quick drying acrylic craft paint, you can have this finished in under an hour.
-It’s a quick-make that you’ll be able to reuse next year.
+It’s an easy little craft resulting in something that you’ll be able to reuse year after year.

 What you need :

 – A wooden heart-shape.
 I found mine, which is 9x 9 inches in the wood section at Micheal’s Craft Store, where it was $1.69.
 (I go to the one at John and Richmond)